CHUPE DE CAMARONES: RECIPE BY MARTIN MORALES

 50 gr long-grain rice

-1 large floury potato, peeled and cut into 2 cm cubes
+1 large starchy potato (such as Idaho potato), peeled and cut into 2 cm cubes

-1 choclo cob, kernels cut from the cob
+1 choclo (corn) cob, kernels cut from the cob

 100 ml single cream or evaporated milk